 For British-Israeli photographer Ori Gersht, philosophy guides his photography.

 Like Benjamin, Ori Gersht is a Jewish intellectual who thinks about time, violence, and reality.
 While Benjamin used words to explore and communicate his ideas, Gersht uses photography and film.
-Gersht, recognized among the world’s greatest living photographers, is an artist with exceptional skill and vision.
-His work does something that only great works can do: they inspire reflection rather than demand it.
-His work visually seduces on first glance then haunts you afterwards, like a dream of a departed loved one.
-In our current era of grotesquely provocative art, Gersht’s work is a testament to an oft-forgotten truth: Good art shocks, great art whispers.
+Gersht is an artist with exceptional skill and vision.
+His work is magnetic and haunting, like a dream of a departed loved one.